spring-projects/spring-ai/embedding-clients/transformers-embedding/README.md

 | Speed    | 14200 sentences/sec    |
 | Size    | 80MB    |

-Following snippet illustrates how to use the `TransformersEmbeddingClient`:
+Following snippet illustrates how to use the `TransformersEmbeddingClient` manually:

 ```java
 TransformersEmbeddingClient embeddingClient = new TransformersEmbeddingClient();